opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/geocat-mappings/dataset-contact-point.rst

 :DCAT: :ref:`dcat:contactPoint <dcat-dataset-contact-point>`
-:XPATH: ``//gmd:identificationInfo/gmd:pointOfContact or //gmd:contact``
+:XPATH: ``//gmd:identificationInfo/gmd:pointOfContact or //gmd:contact`` (fallback value)
 :Value: ``gmd:electronicMailAddress/gco:CharacterString``
 :Usage Notes: Only one contact email is taken.
 A corresponding name is not taken.

+              gmd:contact is the metadata contact registered in geocat.ch and is only used as a fallback value.

 .. code-block:: xml
     :caption: ISO-19139_che XPath for ``dcat:contactPoint``: the first is taken in the following order